eric-brechemier/i18n/README.md

 CONVENTIONS FOR LOCALIZATION (L10N)
 -----------------------------------

-TODO: start with simple example: key -> value
+Each language is identified by a [language tag][] and is associated with a set of key/value pairs for the messages translated in this language.
+The language tag should be put in lower-case, using '-' as separator for a language tag in multiple parts.

+Each key is unique in a given language.
+The same key refers to different translations of the same message in different languages.

-The key name should be in English.
-It should be only ASCII a-z, A-Z, and separators '.' '-' '\_'.
+The key name should be in English; it shall not be translated.

-The start and end separators of parameters can be customized.

-In some implementations, regular expressions may be used instead to specify the start/end separators and the range of characters allowed for the parameter name.
+It should contain only ASCII characters in the range a-z, A-Z, 0-9;
+the character '.' may be used to group keys in categories and subcategories.

+The name of the key, as well as the name of categories and subcategories, may be made of several words; the first word should start with a lower-case letter, and following words should be capitalized, following the camel-case convention.

+A value is a text string made of [Unicode][] characters.
+A value may be a fixed message, or a message template with named parameters to replace with dynamic values to produce a message.

+Parameters are delineated from surrounding text by a start and end separator.
+The start and end separator may be identical or different, and may span one or more characters.
+The name of the parameter is found directly between the start and end separators, without additional whitespace.
+The name of a parameter follows the same conventions as the name of a key.

 TODO: add examples with different separators:
 - same start and end: #
 - different start and end, single character { }
 - different start and end, two characters {{ }}

+Names of parameters are not unique: the same name may appear in different message templates, and even multiple times within a single message template.

+Parameter values are provided by the application; each parameter value is a string, or a null value to represent a missing value: no value is provided for this parameter.

+When a string value has been provided, the parameter, from the start separator to the end separator, is replaced with the value, which may be empty.

+If no value has been provided for a parameter but a key with the same name as the parameter is found, the value of the key is computed and used as replacement for the parameter.

+When computing the value of a key for inclusion in another message template, the same parameter values provided by the application are used in both message templates.

+When no value has been provided and no key of the same name is found, not only the parameter, but the whole message template is replaced with an empty string.

+These voidable blocks provide a mechanism for advanced use cases where the localized message takes different forms depending on the number and gender of a parameter value.

-Add examples of advanced use cases, with separate voidable blocks:
+TODO: Add examples of advanced use cases, with separate voidable blocks:
 - plural
 - agreement with genre

+In order to preserve the parameter unreplaced in the computed template message, the application may return a default value instead of null.
+This default value is the original text of the parameter placeholder, from start delimiter to end delimiter, provided to the application by the API.
+When the default value is returned, the parameter is left unchanged, and the processing of the template value goes on as if no parameter had been found in current position, skipping just the first character of the start delimiter.

+Thanks to the above behavior, no escaping is usually needed when a start delimiter happens to be included in the regular text of a localized message.

-- parameters not found, not replaced, and end of unreplaced parameters correctly used as start of next one
+TODO: add example of parameters not found,
+      with end of unreplaced parameters correctly used as start of next one

 APPLICATION PROGRAMMING INTERFACE FOR INTERNATIONALIZATION (I18N API)
 ---------------------------------------------------------------------